 Talkwalker puts these digital statistics into perspective for us: 36.54 million active internet users means that there is a 62% internet penetration rate in South Africa.
 Of the estimated population of 57 million, almost 40% are active social media users.
 By 2025, it is predicted that there will be 26.81 million social media users.

 That is a lot of active online users, and we predict that those numbers will only keep climbing as the internet becomes more accessible and affordable.
 Is your business online yet?
-Is your website optimised for mobile?
+Does your website offer visitors an optimal experience no matter what device they are using (because no one has time for technical difficulties these days)?
 Does your brand have a social media presence?

 So who exactly is on social media in South Africa?
 People aged 25-34 make up almost half of the social media users, whilst those aged 18-24 account for 40%.
 And they spend a lot of time using social media.
 Of the average 9 hours and 22 minutes spent on the internet, 3 hours and 10 minutes is spent on social media.
 So if your business is targeting those age groups then you should definitely have some sort of social media presence.
 But on which social media platforms will you find South Africans?
 Some of the most-used social media channels (as at January 2020) are WhatsApp (89%), YouTube (87%), Facebook (83%), Instagram (61%), Twitter (44%), Pinterest (42%) and LinkedIn (41%).
 Now, remember, you don’t need to be on all platforms as a business.
 Choose the ones that make sense for your brand.
 We predict that businesses are going to start getting savvier with how they make social media work for them.
 Perhaps a new era of social media influencing lies ahead.